polterguy/anarq/README.md

 Notice, the endpoint will only return public posts unless invoked by an authenticated user having confirmed his or her email address, at which point the endpoint will also return protected posts.
 If invoked by a moderator, admin, or root account, the endpoint will return also moderated posts.
+Arguments for the endpoint are as follows, all arguments are optional.

+* topic
+* username
+* limit
+* offset

 ## Comments